-- 34% also developing their own independent creative work. - 74% indicated that they are currently pursuing a career in the screen industries, with 13% of those currently employed in the sector. - screen industries.
+- 41% have gone on to study a screen related discipline in either further or higher education, with 34% also developing their own independent creative work. - 74% indicated that they are currently pursuing a career in the screen industries, with 13% of those currently employed in the sector. - 74% stating that the ScreenWorks programme helped them to decide to pursue a career in the screen industries.